-1.2 Purpose: The California Health Benefit Exchange (Exchange) is accepting applications from eligible Health Insurance Issuers1 (Applicants) to submit proposals to offer, market, and sell qualified health plans (QHP) through the Exchange beginning in 2015, for coverage effective January 1, 2015.
+PURPOSE: The California Health Benefit Exchange (Exchange) is accepting applications from eligible Health Insurance Issuers1 (Applicants) to submit proposals to offer, market, and sell qualified health plans (QHP) through the Exchange beginning in 2015, for coverage effective January 1, 2015.
 The Exchange will exercise its statutory authority to selectively contract for health care coverage offered through the Exchange to review submitted applications and reserves the right to select or reject any Applicant or to cancel the Application at any time.

-Issuers who have responded to the Notice of Intent to Apply will be issued a web login for on-line access to the final application and instructions for use of the log-in regarding the QHP New Entrant Application.
+This is a draft release of the Qualified Health Plan New Entrant Application for the 2015 Plan Year (the Application).
+This draft release may be updated following stakeholder review and comment.
+Issuers who have responded to the Notice of Intent to Apply will be issued a web login for on-line access to the final application and will be notified via e-mail of the release of addenda or any subsequent instructions regarding the QHP New Entrant Application.